A structure preserving numerical scheme for Fokker-Planck equations of structured neural networks with learning rules

 A crucial property of system (\ref{aam-SykHDY}) is that the to-be-inverted matrix $ \varepsilon \boldsymbol{I} +\frac{a\Delta t}{( \Delta v)^{2}}\boldsymbol{M}_{j}^{\overline{N}^{\alpha }}$ is the so-called M-matrix, which is an important topic in the area of positive operators.
 In \cite{ple77}, the authors provided forty equivalent statements that ensures a Z-matrix (a matrix with all diagonal entries non-negative and all non-diagonal entries non-positive) to be an M-matrix.
-We pick out the statement F16 and K33 in this article, forming the following lemma: \begin{lema}[part of Theorem 1 in \cite{ple77}] A semi-positive Z-matrix is an M-matrix, and henceforth monotone.
+We pick out the statement F16 and K33 in this article, forming the following lemma: \begin{lema}[Equivalence of statements F16 and K33 of Theorem 1 in \cite{ple77}] A semi-positive Z-matrix is an M-matrix, and henceforth monotone.
 Specifically, if a $ n\times n$ matrix $ \boldsymbol{M}$ satisfies

 and there exists a strictly positive (every entry is positive) $ n\times 1$ vector $ \boldsymbol{v}^{*} >0$ such that $ \boldsymbol{Mv}^{*} >0$, then $ \boldsymbol{M}$ is a non-singular M-matrix, and henceforth $ \boldsymbol{Mv} \geq 0$ implies $ \boldsymbol{v} \geq 0$.
 Here